The Augmentation Ladder

 Sensory Augmentation

-¢15K–50K ~45% adoption
+ยข15Kโ€“50K ~45% adoption

-Enhanced vision, audio processing, environmental awareness.
-Corporate dashboards, reputation scores, data streams — all overlaid on reality for those with eyes to read them.
-Kira "Patch" Vasquez installs more sensory augs than any other mod.
+Enhanced vision (spectral expansion, zoom, overlay), audio processing, environmental awareness.
+Corporate dashboards, social reputation scores, environmental data โ€” all overlaid on reality for those with eyes to read them.
+Those without enhancement exist in a world that's increasingly illegible.
+Kira "Patch" Vasquez installs more sensory augmentation than any other modification in her clinic, and with informed consent that corporate clinics skip.
+"I tell them what they'll gain and what they'll lose," she says.
 "The thing nobody warns you about is that natural sight starts to feel broken."

 "I can't read the dashboards my colleagues see.
 I'm working blind."